 Twenty (20) adult male Sprague-Dawley rats of average weight 150 g were purchased from the Animal House Department of the Korle-Bu Teaching Hospital, Korle-Bu, Accra.

-At the start of the experimental period, animals were approximately seven weeks old and weighed 206–233 g (males) and 131–151 g (females).
+At the start of the experimental period, animal were approximately seven weeks old and weighed 206–233 g (males) and 131–151 g (females).

 Two- to three-month-old Hsd:ICR male mice (28–35 g) were used in the experiments.